chaselatta/uber/README.md

 # Run a tool with arguments
 uber my-tool arg1 arg2

-# Run with verbose output
+# Run with verbose output (colored when in terminal)
 uber --verbose my-tool arg1 arg2
 ```